fir3wa1-k3r/DevJournal/_posts/2018-10-17-File-Transfer-cheatsheet.md

 	<img width="1200" height="58" src="https://fir3wa1-k3r.github.io/imgs/file_8.png">
 </p>
 <br>
-&nbsp;&nbsp;&nbsp;&nbsp;The reverse is also possible, i.e it is possible to receive the files from the remote machine using scp.The 	command to retrieve files from the remote machine is given by,
+The reverse is also possible, i.e it is possible to receive the files from the remote machine using scp.The command to retrieve files from the remote machine is given by,
 	`scp <RemoteUsername>@<hostname/ip>:/remote/source/file /destination/local/path`
 <br>
 <br>